Prepare your environment to run DKP with VMware vSphere

 Download DKP binaries and Konvoy Image Builder (KIB) image bundle for Linux or macOS.

-Docker® version 18.09.2 or later installed.
-You must have Docker installed on the host where the DKP Konvoy CLI runs.
-For example, if you are installing Konvoy on your laptop, ensure the laptop has a supported version of Docker.
+A registry needs installed on the host where the DKP Konvoy CLI runs.
+For example, if you are installing Konvoy on your laptop, ensure the laptop has a supported version of Docker or other registry.

 On macOS, Docker runs in a virtual machine.
 Configure this virtual machine with at least 8GB of memory.